hoylen/dart-mutex/README.md

 blocked.
 If there is a _write lock_, attempts to acquire any lock (read or write) will be blocked until that _write lock_ is released.

-A read-write mutex can also be describeed as a single-writer mutex, multiple-reader mutex, or a reentrant lock.
+A read-write mutex can also be described as a single-writer mutex, multiple-reader mutex, or a reentrant lock.

     import 'package:mutex/mutex.dart';